Kingsland, Arkansas

 Kingsland, officially the City of Kingsland, is a small city in Cleveland County, south central Arkansas, United States.
-It is included in the Pine Bluff, Arkansas metropolitan statistical area, and had a population of 447 at the 2010 U.S. census.
+It is included in the Pine Bluff, Arkansas micropolitan statistical area, and had a population of 347 as of the 2020 census.
 It is known as the birthplace of musician Johnny Cash.
 His parents had a cotton farm there.

 History

 In 1890, a two-story building was adapted for Kingsland's first public school.
 A new school was built in 1940 during the Great Depression as part of the Works Progress Administration projects initiated by the President Franklin D. Roosevelt administration.

 Country singer Johnny Cash was born in Kingsland in 1932 during the Great Depression to parents who were poor cotton farmers.
 The family moved when he was three.
 Cash returned to the town in March 1994, for the dedication of the new post office named in his honor.

 In May 2003, the 63-year-old main building at the Kingsland School was destroyed by fire.
 Damages were estimated to be over $2.1 million.
 The building's old pine, along with the varnish on the floors, oil on the wood inside, and a gas heating system all contributed to the fierce blaze.
 Later, the fire was found to have resulted from arson.
 Two suspects, including a firefighter, were subsequently arrested.